chef/automate/components/docs-chef-io/content/automate/install.md

 ## Upgrades

 By default, Chef Automate will automatically upgrade to the latest version available.
-These updates can be taken safely, as we've committed to ensuring the stability of the upgrade process - automatic updates will never introduce breaking changes.
+You can also choose to implement manual upgrades covererd below.

 ### Release Channels